williamson12/Tata-Gen-AI-Powered-Data-Analytics/README.md

 **Tata Data Analytics Virtual Internship 2025 – Task 1**

-This repository contains my work for Task 1 of the Tata Data Analytics Virtual Internship 2025.
-The task involved conducting an Exploratory Data Analysis (EDA) on the Geldium dataset provided through the GNI (Generative Natural Intelligence) platform.
+This repository contains my submission for Task 1 of the Tata Data Analytics Virtual Internship 2025.
+The task focused on Exploratory Data Analysis (EDA) using the Geldium dataset provided through the GNI (Generative Natural Intelligence) platform.
 📌 Task Objective

-To analyze customer data and assess data quality issues, focusing on:
+To perform data quality assessment and identify issues in the dataset such as:

-Missing values
+    Manage Missing values

-Inconsistent or irregular entries
+    Inconsistent entries

-Outlier identification
+    Outlier detection

-Basic statistical summaries and insights
+    Basic statistical summaries

 🛠️ Tools & Platform Used

     GNI (Generative Natural Intelligence) platform

-AI-driven, prompt-based EDA techniques
+    Prompt-based EDA

-Dataset in CSV format
+    Dataset uploaded in CSV format